mar10/wsgidav/doc/sphinx/user_guide_configure.rst

 The stack can also be defined in text files, for example YAML.
 Again, we can pass an import path for a WSGI compliant class if the signature is known.
-For third-party middleware however, the constructor arguments should be explicitly listed::
+For third-party middleware however, the constructor's positional arguments should be explicitly listed::

     ...